derek-chan/invoice-generator/readme.md

 # Invoice Generator
-This generates an invoice from a csv file.
+This generates a pdf invoice from a csv file.

 ## Requirements
 ### R and RStudio